The Lattice of Congruences of a Finite Line Frame: Congruences of Lines

 \subsection{Characterization of the order of $\Con \tira{L}$}

 Our next result is a characterization of the order relation in the lattice of congruences of a line.
-It is also be the first step to understand when two congruences have a nontrivial join.
+It is also the first step in understanding when two congruences have a nontrivial join.

-To achieve this goal, we will provide an alternative characterization of the periodicity alluded to in Remark~\ref{rem:periodicidad}.
+To achieve this goal, we provide an alternative characterization of the periodicity alluded to in Remark~\ref{rem:periodicidad}.
 As it was seen in Theorem~\ref{thm:meet}, the ``skeleton'' that holds both congruences in Figure~\ref{fig:periodicas} is actually their meet: the points at which the structure of both $\th$ and $\del$ is symmetric are the extremes of $\ga=\th\y\del$.

 Take the case of $\th$, the congruence of the lower part of the figure.
 What we just stated amounts to say that the extremes of $\ga$ are extremes of $\th$ and the structure of rests is copied from one slope of $\ga$ to the next.
 So we say that the rests of a congruence $\th$ are \emph{compatible} with $\ga$ if for every $r\notin\ext(\ga)$ that is part of rest of $\th$, and $r' \gar r$, then $r'$ is part of a rest of $\th$. \begin{theorem} Assume $\th={\conr{k}{r}}$ and $\ga={\conr{e}{t}}$ are nontrivial congruences of a line $\tira{L}$.
-Then $\ga\leq\th$ if and only if \begin{enumerate} \item $e\in\ext(\th)$; \item $\bar t \subseteq\br$; and \item the rests of $\th$ are compatible with $\ga$. \end{enumerate} \end{theorem} \begin{proof} ($\ent$) Assume $\ga\subseteq\th\neq L\times L$; then $\ga=\ga\y\th$.
+Then $\ga\leq\th$ if and only if \begin{enumerate} \item $e\in\ext(\th)$, \item $\bar t \subseteq\br$, and \item the rests of $\th$ are compatible with $\ga$. \end{enumerate} \end{theorem} \begin{proof} ($\ent$) Assume $\ga\subseteq\th\neq L\times L$; then $\ga=\ga\y\th$.
 We may then apply Theorem~\ref{thm:meet} and similar arguments to show all three conditions hold.

 ($\tne$) We will see that for all $x\in [0,e]$, the $\ga$-class of $x$ is included in its $\th$-class.
 Let $y>e$ such that $x\gar y$.
 Since $\displ{t}(x) =0$, there exists a $d>0$ such that

 We need the following: \begin{claim*} $\displ{r}(y) = 2d\cdot \displ{r}(e) + \displ{t}(y) \pm \displ{r}(x).$ \end{claim*} We prove the Claim in the case that the ``$\pm$'' is a ``$-$''.
 Our first step is to show that compatibility (Item~\ref{item:3}) implies that the rests of $\th$ in the interval $[0,e)$ determine the remaining rests.